InfoBERT: Improving Robustness of Language Models from An Information Theoretic Perspective

 \subsection{Information Bottleneck as a Regularizer}

 In this section, we first discuss the general IB implementation, and then explain how IB formulation is adapted to \method as a regularizer along with theoretical analysis to support why IB regularizer can help improve the robustness of language models.
 The IB principle formulates the goal of deep learning as an information-theoretic trade-off between representation compression and predictive power \citep{deepib}.
 Given the input source $X$, a deep neural net learns the internal representation $T$ of some intermediate layer and maximizes the MI between $T$ and label $Y$, so that $T$ subject to a constraint on its complexity contains sufficient information to infer the target label $Y$.
-This gives us the Lagrangian formulation of IB:
+Finding an optimal representation $T$ can be formulated as the maximization of the Lagrangian

 where $\beta > 0$ is a hyper-parameter to control the tradeoff, and $I(Y;T)$ is defined as:

 Since Eq.~(\ref{eq:mi}) is intractable, we instead use the lower bound from \citet{Barber2003TheIA}:

 where $q_\psi(y|t)$ is the variational approximation learned by a neural network parameterized by $\psi$ for the true distribution $p(y|t)$.
 This indicates that maximizing the lower bound of the first term of IB $I(Y; T)$ is equivalent to minimizing the task cross-entropy loss $\ell_{\text{task}} = H(Y \mid T)$.